Home Equity Line of Credit in Ontario

 A home equity line of credit is a mortgage product that offers flexibility as money can be accessed as needed and paid down at any time.
 It uses your home as collateral for the loan, which means you will pay a lower interest-rate.

-How much do I have to pay monthly towards my home equity line of credit in Ontario?
+How much do I have to pay monthly towards my home equity line of credit?

 The amount you will need to pay monthly will vary depending on how much you use.
 If you borrow $300,000 yet only use $5,000, your repayments will be calculated on $5,000.

-What is the maximum home equity line of credit in Ontario?
+What is the maximum home equity line of credit?

 In Ontario, you can borrow up to 80% of the value of your home.
 Individual lenders may limit you to a lesser amount based on an assessment of your financial situation.
 Contact us at Mortgage Maestro for a personal evaluation and a quote concerning how much you can borrow and at what interest rate.